JonnyBanana/safari-ie-reaper.github.io/README.md

 </BR>
 In practice with this technique you can crash the browser, </BR>
 regardless of whether it is on PC, smartphone, etc.</BR>
-On iPhone and Mac (and Ubuntu maybe) restart also the the machine.
+On iPhone and Mac (and Ubuntu maybe) can also restart the the machine.

 </BR>